kevinsea/Insight-Wiki-Stage/Bulk Copy with Objects.md

 	Database.Connection().BulkCopy("Beer", beer);

-The BulkCopy method will perform a SQL BULK INSERT to write the data to the table.
+The BulkCopy method will perform a BULK INSERT to write the data to the table.
 Insight will automatically map the objects to the table's schema.

 ## Configuring the Transfer ##

 You can also configure the data transfer options, such as the number of records in a batch:

 	Database.Connection().BulkCopy("Beer", beer,
-		configure: o =>
+		configure: (InsightBulkCopy bulk) =>
 		{
-			// o could be a SqlBulkCopy or OracleBulkCopy.
-You need to determine the type.
-			SqlBulkCopy bulk = (SqlBulkCopy)o;
 			bulk.BatchSize = 50;

+			// InsightBulkCopy wraps the provider-specific BulkCopy object
+			// you can get the provider object by: var sqlBulk = (SqlBulkCopy)bulk.InnerBulkCopy;
 		});